TheLeanArt/TheLateDemo/README.md

 ## Thanks

 * calc84maniac for the optimisations
-* ISSOtm for helpful optimisation ideas
+* ISSOtm for great optimisation ideas
-* nitro2k01 and ku🐧 for fixing the colour LUTs
+* nitro2k01 and ku🐧 for helping to fix the colour LUTs

 ## License